-Expert DIY advice on how to fix a leaky faucet in the bathroom or kitchen, including how to stop leaks and drips, and how to repair plumbing problems.
+Expert DIY advice on how to fix a leaking faucet in the bathroom or kitchen, including how to stop faucet leaks and drips.

-A leaky or dripping faucet is generally a sign that a part is worn and needs to be replaced— a fairly simple task.
+A leaky or dripping faucet is generally a sign that a part is worn and needs to be replaced.
+Fixing this is a fairly simple DIY task.

 Here’s how to fix a leaky faucet